albertintech/apai/docs/congress/cmf/fema/house-member-guide.md

 - Base mobilization approach -- depth of support matters more than breadth
 - Adaptation of campaign messaging for STAR and proportional dynamics

-### Second FEMA Election and Beyond (~2034-2046)
+### Second CEMA Election and Beyond (~2034-2046)

 **What happens:**

-- House reaches 545 seats at the Second FEMA Election
+- House reaches 545 seats at the Second CEMA Election
 - Biennial +35 seat expansions continue
 - System stabilizes at cube root compliance (~2046)